 The Sammlung Goetz (Goetz Collection) in Munich is a private museum featuring the contemporary art collection of Ingvild Goetz.

-In January 2014, ms. Goetz donated her collection of media-art and the museum building to the State of Bavaria.
+In January 2014, ms. Goetz donated her collection of media art and the museum building to the State of Bavaria.

 The institution is housed since 1993 in a famous building, one of the first completed after a design by then-emerging Swiss architects Herzog & de Meuron, and thereafter expanded in 2001 and 2004 after a design by Germany’s Brune Architekten.

 The building by Herzog & de Meuron is a very simple construction on two levels, one of which is partially buried underground, and a mezzanine.
-The building is mostly made in reinforced concrete, birch wood, and translucent glass.
+The building is mostly made of reinforced concrete, birch wood, and translucent glass.

 The exhibition galleries are generously lit by natural light through an array of semi-transparent ribbon windows.